Grief Counseling

 What is Complicated Grief?

 Complicated grief is what people can experience when their painful feelings of loss after a death do not diminish over time.
 Emotions are so intense that they are not able to recover and readjust to day-to-day life, even if more than a year has passed since the loss occurred.
 Complicated grief is also called prolonged grief or persistent complex bereavement disorder.
 The difference between complicated and normal grief Normal or uncomplicated grief describes the typical feelings a person has in the first weeks and months after a loss.
 Crying, missing the deceased, feeling angry or overwhelmed, depressed, and thinking “If only..” are some examples of normal reactions to loss.
 Over time, these feelings become less intense (though there may still be instances of acute grief and longing) as the person begins to accept the loss and rebuild his life again, reintegrating into society.
+Carrollton Christian Counseling can support individuals through this process.
 Complicated grief, however, is a debilitating condition where a person cannot function properly in everyday life.
 Types of complicated grief Three types of complicated grief have been suggested by researchers, including chronic grief, delayed grief, and absent grief.
 Chronic grief is grief that is intense and prolonged and does not ease over time.
 In severe cases, it can lead to thoughts of suicide or attempts to take one’s own life.
 Delayed grief is grief that is only felt long after the loss of the loved one.
 In this case, grief may have been postponed due to feeling numb, in shock, overwhelmed, or even busy.
 If a person feels that she is not able to grieve openly due to perceived societal pressures.
 For example, after a miscarriage, a woman might suppress her feelings which later may cause delayed grief to emerge.
-Sometimes the onset of grief after some time has passed leaves people confused as they thought [...]
+Sometimes the onset of grief after some [...]

 Comments Off on What is Complicated Grief?